ashrea06/Zeek-Suricata-Inline-TAP/README.md

   # IPv6 addresses should always be defined as: https://[2001:db8::1]:5601

-  * >>>> { This is where we would remove the # and we could have instead added an "IP Address" of where you have the "elastic stack" set up, rather than the localhost }  host: "localhost:5601"
+ > - Uncomment and add the "IP Address" of where the "elastic stack" is set up :

+ host: "localhost:5601"

   # Kibana Space ID
   # ID of the Kibana Space into which the dashboards should be loaded.
 By default,